thinkingtrains/thinkingtrains.github.io/_about/2021-02-09-AboutComponents.md

 moving points and signals).
 Its main responsibilities are:

 * Accept commands from the Control Panel.
-* Provide power to the track and elsewhere on the layout.
+* Provide power to the track with optional DCC.
-* Send rail data such as block identification and signal states.
+* Sense block occupation and communicate to trains.
 * Set and sense points (turnouts / switches).
-* Set signals.
+* Set signals and other active furniture.

 ## Train Driver